Skip to main content

 Core Design Decisions

-• All fields optinal by default.
+• All fields optional by default.
 Same as graphql

 • When parsing into structs, private fields are ignored (same as stdlib json.Unmarshal)

-• Errors returned by you can be the ZogError interface or an error.
-If you return an error, it will be wrapped in a ZogError.
-ZogError is just a struct that wraps around an error and adds a message field which is is text that can be shown to the user.
+• Errors returned by you (for example in a PreTransform or PostTransform function) can be the ZogIssue interface or an error.
+If you return an error, it will be wrapped in a ZogIssue.
+ZogIssue is just a struct that wraps around an error and adds a message field which is text that can be shown to the user.
+For more on this see Errors

 • You should not depend on test execution order.
 They might run in parallel in the future